Skip to main content

 "Fine.
 I will tell Shakti to…" He stopped at her cold stare.

 "Fine.
 Do what you want to.
 What did I forget was so important that I had to be here today itself?"
 He asked.
-He was scared being in the same room as she made him vulnerable.
+He was scared of being in the same room as she made him vulnerable.
 "Could it not wait?"

 "Wha…"

-"She is stupid.
+"Your wife is stupid.
 She is slow.
 You can't give up on her just because she told you to."

 "I don't understand."
 Pratap managed as his throat went dry and his heart thumped in his chest.
 "You said…"

-" Your wife.
+" Do you want to take her back or not?"
+She asked, raising her eyebrows and inching closer to him.
+He looked confused.
+"Your wife.
 You forgot to take her home."
 Ajabdeh smiled as her eyes sparkled.
 Pratap thought either this was a dream or she was under medication.

 "But you told…" he reminded her.